Business expenses are a very very confusing topic for many business owners.

 But now you know what the possibilities are, and you won’t have to worry about dealing with that age-old question of “Am I allowed to buy this through my business?”

 You may notice that I didn’t mention the Home Office Deduction and there’s a reason for that–it’s complex enough to deserve its own articles and once I get that done, I’ll link it right here!

 Other than that, if you have any other business expenses you think could fit on this list let me know and I’ll look into it!

 Does this clear things up regarding business expenses?
-Are there any items here which you always thought weren’t deductible but ended up being so?
+Are there any items here that you always thought weren’t deductible but ended up being so?
 Have you been given the opposite advice and been told that something was a business expense that you later found out not to be?